TakeprofitTechnology/ReleaseNotes/WebConfigurator.md

 * DynamicLeverage MT5 GUI: renamed Rule multiplier mode to Mode;
 * DynamicLeverage MT5 GUI: the values of Mode parameter have been changed: now it's Leverage (instead of L) and Multiplier (instead of X);
 * DynamicLeverage MT5 GUI: Exposure limit column was renamed to Symbol Vol.Limit;
-* DynamicLeverage MT5 GUI: the values of VolumeType parameter have been changed: now it's Lots (instead of L) and Exposure (instead of E);
+* DynamicLeverage MT5 GUI: the values of VolumeType parameter have been changed: now it's Lots (instead of L) and Exposure (instead of E).

 ## Version 1.37 (7 July, 2023)